Documents & Organization

 With the grid turned on, enable Snap to Grid to help with alignment.

-More With Objects for Mac
+More With Objects

 Make non-destructive cropping and transparency changes to images directly in your documents.